Category:

 Source: Lexion.ai

-It’s a quiet upgrade to the contract drafting and review process that's practical and easy to adopt.
+It’s a practical, low-effort upgrade to the contract drafting and review process that helps teams stay organized and efficient without disrupting existing workflows.

 Best Features